Low cost doxycycline 100mg anti-malaria capsules for trips of up to 1 year available to buy online.Start order

 - Read medical information about malaria and how to prevent it

 - Answer medical questions to check for eligibility

 - Reviewed by doctors - posted from UK pharmacy (tracked 24hr service)

 Low cost malaria prophylaxis

 Doxycycline is not under patent and many pharmaceutical companies produce the tablets resulting in low prices.
-Dr Fox may supply doxycycline from any one of the various brands – all are medically identical and equally effective.
+Dr Fox Pharmacy may supply doxycycline from any one of the various brands - all are UK licensed, medically identical, and equally effective.

 |Doxycycline 100mg||37 capsules (1 week trip)||£11.80|